Democrats begin soul-searching – and finger-pointing – after devastating loss

 Democrats don’t all agree on what went wrong – and whether Ms. Harris really stood a chance at fixing things.
 But they all agree that something needs to change.

-“There are a lot of folks that look at how Democrats are portrayed, and say ‘they care about all these other things, but they don’t care about what’s going on in my life,’” says Democratic strategist Rodell Mollineau.
+“There are a lot of folks that look at how Democrats are portrayed, and say, ‘They care about all these other things, but they don’t care about what’s going on in my life,’” says Democratic strategist Rodell Mollineau.
 “There is a large chasm between what Democrats in Washington, D.C., think they are and what they stand for, and what the American people perceive them to be and what they stand for – and that’s what we have to address.”